"

 After completing this module, you should be able to:

-• Discuss privacy and its importance as a human right
+• Discuss the importance of privacy as a fundamental human right.

-• Identify and analyze the impact of cybercrime on privacy
+• Identify and analyze how cybercrime affects privacy.

-• Critically evaluate the relationship between security and privacy
+• Analyze the connection between security and privacy.

-• Critique data protection and breach notification laws and practices across nations
+• Critique data protection and breach notification laws and practices in different countries.

 Summary